 The Rules

 The Transcontinental is a race from point A to point B, via control points on a bicycle for solo or pair riders without any dedicated assistance.
-It’s pretty simple really and to reflect that we keep our rule book simple; one page, ten rules.
+It’s pretty simple really and to reflect that we keep our rule book simple; one page, 10 rules.
+They are few but we expect them to be taken seriously.

 All riders must meet these 10 rules in order to be awarded a completion and finishing time for the Transcontinental.